-The fixed rates vary between 3.49% – 7.64%.
+The fixed rates vary between 3.49% - 8.14% with auto-pay as of September 29, 2019.
 There are other eligibility requirements which you can view here.

 This is one of the areas where RISLA really excels.
 The customer testimonials on RISLA’s site generally applaud the personal attention RISLA provides as well as the counseling that goes above and beyond your typical loan provider.
 To test this, I called RISLA’s customer service to ask a few questions about their student loans.
 After a short hold, I was redirected to the nicest receptionist who quickly answered all of my questions about credit scores and the cosigner process.
 The whole process took less than a minute.

 Overall, RISLA provides both competitive rates for their borrowers as well as excellent extended (and free) services for students.
 It is clear that RISLA has been trying to expand beyond just being a loan provider, especially through their internship finding collaborations and financial literacy programs.
 For students seeking a more personal oriented experience that is harder to find with federal loans or private banks, RISLA is certainly a strong competitor.

 To read more reviews about student loan refinancing lenders, check out our Student Loan Refinancing Tool.
 You can also compare your rates at Credible.
 And don't forget that you can get up to a $750 gift card bonus when you refinance with Credible!